MENIN INHIBITOR

 Overview

-Revuforj is approved by the U.S. Food and Drug Administration (FDA) for the treatment of relapsed or refractory acute leukemia in adults and children aged 1 year and older with a lysine methyltransferase 2A gene (KMT2A) translocation.
-To be eligible, a person must have confirmed evidence of a KMT2A translocation through diagnostic testing.
+Revuforj is approved by the U.S. Food and Drug Administration (FDA) for the treatment of acute leukemia in people aged 1 year and older.
+It is used in two cases: for relapsed or refractory acute leukemia with a lysine methyltransferase 2A (KMT2A) gene translocation, and for relapsed or refractory acute myeloid leukemia (AML) with a susceptible nucleophosmin 1 (NPM1) mutation (gene variation) when there are no satisfactory alternative treatment options.
 Revuforj is also known by its drug name, revumenib.

 How do I take it?